nuts-foundation/hashicorp-vault-proxy/README.md

 Running
 *******

-Build the proxy, then start it and a backing dev Vault server using:
+To build the application and start it with a Vault server, run:

-    $ make docker run
+    $ make build start

 The proxy will be available on port `8210`.

-Note: to build the proxy before running the test suite, run:
+The Vault server will run in development mode.

+To stop the services, run:

+    $ make stop

+To reset the services, effectively removing the Docker containers and volumes (including the stored private keys), run:

-    $ make docker run
+    $ make reset

 Test suite
 **********

-To run the test suite that tests compliancy of the proxy with the Nuts Storage API, run:
+To run the test suite that tests compliance of the proxy with the Nuts Storage API, run:

-    $ make run-test
+    $ make api-test

 It starts the proxy, Vault and Postman in Docker and runs the test suite.
 If the process exits with a non-zero exit code, the test suite failed.